privacyguides/privacyguides.org/docs/passwords.md

 Our best-case criteria represents what we would like to see from the perfect project in this category.
 Our recommendations may not include any or all of this functionality, but those which do may rank higher than others on this page.

 - Telemetry should be opt-in (disabled by default) or not collected at all.
-- Should be open-source and reasonably self-hostable.
+- Should be open source and reasonably self-hostable.

 ## Local Storage